TalkEZY/mapfig-studio/README.md

 Maps can be exported via iframe code, HTML, BootStrap, or via URL (public and password-protected) or via API.

-petiole also includes integrated API plugins for WordPress, Drupal, Joomla, and Omeka.
+mapfig Studio also includes integrated API plugins for WordPress, Drupal, Joomla, and Omeka.

 A WYSIWYG editor is included for adding formatted text, images, and links to InfoBoxes.